iodigital-com/io-technology/data/blog/reactive-backend-applications-with-spring-boot-kotlin-and-coroutines/java-mvc-to-reactive.md

 weatherapi.api-key=your-api-key
 ```

-Since we'll send HTTP requests, we'll make use of Spring's `RestTemplate`.
+Since we will send HTTP requests, we will make use of Spring's `RestTemplate`.
 Let's update our application class to add a `Bean` definition for this.

 ```java
 package com.iodigital.weather;